Dated Brent Crude Oil Benchmark PriceGet the oil Price benchmarks you trust for 20% less.

 Daily chart of Dated Brent (Europe) crude oil prices over the last ten years.
 Values shown are daily closing prices.
 Source: macrotrends

 What is the Dated Brent Index?

-Price reporting agency’s offer the most widely traded index for physical Brent trading — Argus Media being one and the dominant one we will just refer to as the monopoly.
+Price reporting agency’s offer the most widely traded index for physical Brent trading — Argus Media being one and the market refers to as the “monopoly”.